Being A Caring Church Webinar

 Arlan Miller: Or even get to that point when, let’s say you’re dealing with a loss or, hard experience and the anniversary is coming up to be proactively in your minds kind of reaching out or thinking about it.
 Yeah.
 That’s okay.

 Arlan Miller: That’s helpful.
 And there is that piece of accountability that the person who had walked through it, that was being helped or supported.
-They, need to have, and it’s okay for them to have some of that.
+They need to have, and it’s okay for them to have some of that.
 Yeah.
-And those of us who are helping, are supporting we play a, little bit of a different role.
+And those of us who are helping, are supporting, we play a little bit of a different role.

 Ted Witzig, Jr: Yeah.
-I think one of the other things is that, that it can when something’s deeply on our minds it isn’t necessarily on everybody else’s minds and it can feel lonely.
+I think one of the other things is that, that it can when something’s deeply on our minds it isn’t necessarily on everybody else’s minds, and it can feel lonely.
 For that.
-And I think the other thing, sometimes one of the things that can happen is then, internally we started going, well, if they loved me, they would just, yeah, they would just, and this happens in marriage all the time.
+And I think the other thing, sometimes one of the things that could happen is then, internally we started going, well, if they loved me, they would just, yeah, they would just, and this happens in marriage all the time.

 Arlan Miller: You’re asking for a mind reading and goes on.

 Ted Witzig, Jr: And I say, you know what?
-Wow, you know, at this time of year is, always kind of hard for me because this is, you know, this just reminds me of of such and, bring that into the relationship.
+Wow, you know, at this time of year is, always kind of hard for me because this is, you know, this just reminds me of such and, bring that into the relationship.
 It allows that to be, become part of the relationship again.
 And then I don’t care the isolation.

 Ted Witzig, Jr: And then I also don’t look at, you and think you know, what’s wrong with you that you that, you don’t care.
 And it’s actually that, not that you don’t care.